When the weather's nice, everything grows. It's beautiful when flowers burst into bloom; not so lovely when weeds do the same.

 Image result for hand weeding plants

 Begin by cutting the weeds close to the ground with a pair of garden shears.
-This weakens the weed and makes it more apt to succumb to super-heated water.
+That weakens the weed and makes it more apt to succumb to super-heated water.
 Fill a tea kettle with water, and bring it to the boiling point.
 Pour the boiling water directly into the weeds, and that will be the end of them.

 Weeds such as crabgrass and clover need plenty of sunlight.
 Cover them with a layer of newspaper, and they won't be able to grow.
 Secure the paper with a few well-placed rocks to keep it from blowing away.
 It won't take long for the lack of light to kill the weeds.